 To effectively maintain network security, company leaders need to hold patching as a pinnacle priority by allocating the appropriate time, resources, and manpower to the effort; and doing so in routine fashion.

 The most effective strategy is to hold team members and managers accountable for ensuring this process is handled and maintained in a timely fashion.
+If you need a way to help manage all of your documents, then consider using ediscovery.

 #2: Appoint Ownership